What are the symptoms and pain associated with the popliteus muscle?

 Cold Therapy Gel for Popliteus Muscle Pain

-Biofreeze Pain Relieving Gel is an excellent pain relieving gel used by professional therapist and trainers.
-I highly recommend it for recent injuries and sudden onset pain.
-Biofreeze is better than warm therapy gels and creams for recent muscle pain caused by injury as it cools the area much like ice and does not promote swelling.
-A recent study showed that Biofreeze decreased muscle pain in the neck 2 times more than ice and the pain relief lasts 9 – 10 longer.
+Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
+It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
+A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 To treat popliteus pain, rub Biofreeze around the knee, making sure to cover the area behind the knee.

 Cold and Warm Therapy Wrap for Popliteus Muscle Injury and Sudden Onset Pain

 If you suspect you have injured the popliteus muscle or have sudden onset pain behind the knee, cold therapy should be your first course of treatment.
-I recommend the ColePak Comfort Ice Pack for use with behind the knee pain.
+I recommend the The Simple Spectra Clay Hot/Cold Wrap for use with behind the knee pain.
 Using a pillow to prop up your leg, place the cold pack between the pillow and the back of your knee.
 The pillow provides support for the knee and will help keep the knee slightly bent to provide better treatment and relieve muscle stress.
 You can use cold therapy for 20 minutes per hour for the first 48 hours.
 Do not use cold therapy for more than 20 minutes at a time as longer use of ice or cold packs can cause tissue damage.
-The ColePak has two gel filled packs that remain soft and pliable when frozen.
 The packs can also be used for heat treatment.
 It is a multi-use pack and can be used for most areas of the body.

 Warm Therapy Gel For Popliteus Muscle Pain